tinkoff-mobile-tech/TinkoffConcurrency/Development/Source/Documentation.docc/TinkoffConcurrency.md

-This library provides ``withCheckedThrowingCancellableContinuation(function:_:)`` method to wrap existing callback-based code as one would do using [withCheckedThrowingContinuation](https://developer.apple.com/documentation/swift/withcheckedthrowingcontinuation(function:_:)), and `asyncValues` extension method for Combine [Publisher](https://developer.apple.com/documentation/combine/publisher), which reflects
+This library provides ``withCheckedThrowingCancellableContinuation(function:_:)`` method to wrap existing callback-based code as one would do using [withCheckedThrowingContinuation](https://developer.apple.com/documentation/swift/withcheckedthrowingcontinuation(function:_:)), and ``TinkoffConcurrency/Combine/Publisher/asyncValues-5znmm`` extension method for Combine [Publisher](https://developer.apple.com/documentation/combine/publisher), which reflects
 Apple's [values](https://developer.apple.com/documentation/swift/result/publisher-swift.struct/values-7yerq) behavior, but is available on older systems.